Death and taxes (idiom)

 "Death and taxes" is a phrase commonly referencing a famous quotation written by American statesman Benjamin Franklin:

-Though Franklin is not the progenitor of the phrase, his usage is the most famous, especially in the United States.
-Earlier versions from the 18th century include a line in Daniel Defoe's The Political History of the Devil (1726), and a quote from The Cobbler of Preston by Christopher Bullock (1716), which is the earliest known iteration.
+Although Franklin is not the progenitor of the phrase, his usage is the most famous, especially in the United States.
+Earlier versions from the 18th century include a line in Daniel Defoe's The Political History of the Devil (1726), and a quotation from The Cobbler of Preston by Christopher Bullock (1716), which is the earliest known iteration.

+Analysis

+Seth Lloyd, writing in Nature, grouped the two with the second law of thermodynamics and said of them: